ARM-software/arm-trusted-firmware/docs/design/firmware-design.rst

 handling for that CPU and also any errata workarounds enabled by the platform.

 It should be defined using the ``cpu_reset_func_{start,end}`` macros and its body may only clobber x0 to x14 with x14 being the cpu_rev parameter.
+The cpu file should also include a call to ``cpu_reset_prologue`` at the start of the file for errata to work correctly.

 CPU specific power down sequence
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~